benbren/benbren.github.io/projects.markdown

 **[Airline Recommendation Prediction](../downloads/625.pdf)**

- - Used NLP to build an RShiny dashboard to give realtime predictions of airline reviews based off of comments being written.
+ - Used NLP to build an RShiny dashboard to give real-time predictions of airline reviews based off of comments being written.

 **[Longitudinal Analysis of Defensive Performance in the NBA](../downloads/653.pdf)**